 The LMU Sports Network continues its Inside the Lions look at the new men's basketball coaching staff with Assistant Coach Patrick Sandle, who returns home for this 28th season in the coaching profession.

-With more than 25 years of coaching experience, Patrick Sandle returns home to be an assistant coach with the LMU men's basketball program.
+With more than 25 years of coaching experience, Patrick Sandle returned home to be an assistant coach with the LMU men's basketball program in 2014-15.
 Sandle, a Los Angeles native, is in his fourth season on Coach Mike Dunlap's staff in 2017-18.

 Known for his scouting ability, work ethic, defense, intensity and successful guard play, Sandle has experience rooted in Southern California with a stop within the West Coast Conference.
 But his experience branches across the country, spending 10 years (2003-13) as an assistant coach at Pitt, his second stint with the Panthers.

-"We're fortunate to have Pat joining our program and coming back to Southern California," said Dunlap.
-"Like the rest of our staff, I have known him a long time and he was instrumental in building the program at Pitt and we are excited to have him bringing that to LMU."
+"We're fortunate to have Pat with our program and back in Southern California," said Dunlap.
+"Like the rest of our staff, I have known him a long time and he was instrumental in building the program at Pitt.
+He is important to our building process here as we enter our third season."

 Sandle first arrived at the University of Pittsburgh in 1999 with Head Coach Ben Howland and then came back to Los Angeles when Howland was hired at UCLA.
 He was an assistant with the Bruins until 2003 when he went back to Pitt.
 He helped guide the Bruins to an NCAA Sweet Sixteen appearance and 20-plus win season under Steve Lavin in 2001-02.
 During his tenure, he assisted in the development of NBA players Dan Gadzuric, Matt Barnes and Jason Kapono.

 "I am excited to be back in Southern California and to be working with Mike and this staff," said Sandle.
 "LMU is a great institution and in a great conference.
 With a year under us to establish our foundation, I feel year two we have a chance to really grow as a program."

 Working with Dixon at Pitt, the Panthers compiled a 238-77 record and .756 winning percentage, advanced to three NCAA Sweet Sixteens along with the 2009 NCAA Elite Eight, earned the school's first-ever No. 1 national ranking (2009) and No. 1 seed upon entering the NCAA Tournament in both 2009 and 2011, claimed two Big East regular season titles (2003-04 and 2010-11), captured a Big East Tournament title in 2008 and advanced to eight NCAA Tournaments.
 In addition, four former players including Chris Taft, Aaron Gray, Sam Young and DeJuan Blair moved on to NBA careers.